vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 Short name: `--ai`

-The ISO image from which the virtual container host appliance boots.
-Omit this option to boot the appliance from the default ISO that is included with `vic-machine`.
-Set this option to boot the appliance from a different ISO file, for example to reinstall an existing virtual container host or to update it to a newer version.
+The path to the ISO image from which the virtual container host appliance boots.
+Set this option if you run `vic-machine` from a folder that is not the one that contains the `appliance.iso` file and you  have not added that folder to your `PATH`.
 Include the name of the ISO file in the path.

+**NOTE**: Do not use the `--appliance-iso` option to point `vic-machine` to an `--appliance-iso` file that is of a different version to the version of `vic-machine` that you are running.

 <pre>--appliance-iso <i>path_to_ISO_file</i>/<i>ISO_file_name</i>.iso</pre>